Where Everything Fights Everything

 The capybara thrives on grass; Spider-Man requires a small fortune in equipment and medical expenses.

-Social intelligence capybara Wins
+Social intelligence Capybara Wins

 Capybara